DataDog/integrations-extras/hikaricp/README.md

 # Agent Check: hikaricp

 ## Overview
-[Hikaricp](https://github.com/brettwooldridge/HikariCP/) is a is a very lightweight and lightning-fast JDBC connection pooling framework.
+[Hikaricp][1] is a lightweight and fast JDBC connection pooling framework.
 This check monitors hikaricp through the Datadog Agent.

 ## Setup